 Michelle and her two daughters wrapped up in the Collaboration Quilt from Color of Connection Quilt.
 They are the future of quilting, and we are learning about the importance of diversity for our present and our futures.

-Mathew Boudreaux, AKA Mister Domestic, is on a mission to build an inclusive community that spreads love and joy through crafting.
-Starting in 2013, Mathew has leveraged his Portland State MBA and the power of social media to create an inclusive brand.
-Today Mathew is a fabric and pattern designer, sewing instructor and owner of the online sewing school SEW U. Mathew is also an inspirational speaker, consultant and global influencer with his TikTok, YouTube and Instagram accounts nearing 600,000 followers combined.
+Mathew Boudreaux, AKA Mx Domestic, is on a mission to build an inclusive community that spreads love and joy through crafting.
+Starting in 2013, Mathew has leveraged their Portland State MBA and the power of social media to create an inclusive brand.
+Today Mathew is a fabric and pattern designer, sewing instructor and owner of the online sewing school SEW U. Mathew is also an inspirational speaker, consultant and global influencer with their TikTok, YouTube and Instagram accounts nearing 600,000 followers combined.
 (Mathew is also a 2022 Spoonflower Ambassador!)